-The following table shows information for the executive officers and directors of our general partner as of January 31, 2019.
+The following table shows information for the executive officers and directors of our general partner as of January 31, 2020.
 Directors hold office until their successors have been elected or qualified or until the earlier of their death, resignation, removal or disqualification.
 Executive officers serve at the discretion of the board.
 There are no family relationships among any of our directors or executive officers.

-Name Age Position With Our General Partner Travis D. Stice 57 Chief Executive Officer, Director Kaes Van't Hof 32 President Teresa L. Dick 49 Chief Financial Officer, Executive Vice President and Assistant Secretary Russell Pantermuehl 59 Executive Vice President-Reservoir Engineering Thomas F. Hawkins 64 Senior Vice President-Land Randall J. Holder 65 Executive Vice President, General Counsel and Secretary Paul S. Molnar 62 Executive Vice President-Exploration and Business Development Steven E. West 58 Executive Chairman, Director W. Wesley Perry 63 Director Spencer D. Armour 64 Director Michael L. Hollis 43 Director James L. Rubin 34 Director Rosalind Redfern Grover 77 Director
+Name Age Position With Our General Partner

+Travis D. Stice 58 Chief Executive Officer and Director

+Kaes Van't Hof 33 President

+Teresa L. Dick 50 Chief Financial Officer, Executive Vice President and Assistant Secretary

+Russell Pantermuehl 60 Executive Vice President and Chief Engineer

+Thomas F. Hawkins 65 Executive Vice President-Land

+Matt Zmigrosky 41 Executive Vice President, General Counsel and Secretary

+Steven E. West 59 Chairman of the Board

+W. Wesley Perry 63 Director

+Spencer D. Armour 65 Director

+James L. Rubin 35 Director

+Rosalind Redfern Grover 78 Director

 Travis D. Stice.
 Mr. Stice has served as Chief Executive Officer and a director of our general partner since February 2014.
 He has served as Chief Executive Officer of Diamondback since January 2012 and as a director since November 2012.
-Prior to his positions with us and Diamondback, Mr. Stice served as its President and Chief Operating Officer from April 2011 to January 2012.
+Mr. Stice has also served as the Chief Executive Officer and a director of the general partner of Rattler since July 2018.
+Prior to these positions with our general partner, Diamondback and Rattler's general partner, Mr. Stice served as Diamondback's President and Chief Operating Officer from April 2011 to January 2012.
 From November 2010 to April 2011, Mr. Stice served as a Production Manager of Apache Corporation, an oil and gas exploration company.
-Mr. Stice served as a Vice President of Laredo Petroleum Holdings, Inc., an oil and gas exploration company, from April 2006 until August 2008.
+Mr. Stice served as a Vice President of Laredo Petroleum Holdings, Inc., an oil and gas exploration company, from September 2008 to September 2010 and as a Development Manager of ConocoPhillips/Burlington Resources Mid-Continent Business Unit, an oil and gas exploration company, from April 2006 until August 2008.
 Prior to that, Mr. Stice held a series of positions at Burlington Resources, an oil and gas exploration company, most recently as a General Manager, Engineering, Operations and Business Reporting of its Mid Continent Division from January 2001 until Burlington Resources' acquisition by ConocoPhillips in March 2006.
-Mr. Stice has over 26 years of experience in production operations, reservoir engineering, production engineering and unconventional oil and gas exploration and over 18 years of management experience.
-Mr. Stice graduated from

-Texas A&M University with a Bachelor of Science degree in Petroleum Engineering.
-He is a registered engineer in the State of Texas, and is a 25-year member of the Society of Petroleum Engineers.
+Mr. Stice has over 33 years of experience in production operations, reservoir engineering, production engineering and unconventional oil and gas exploration and over 20 years of management experience.
+Mr. Stice graduated from Texas A&M University with a Bachelor of Science degree in Petroleum Engineering.
+He is a registered engineer in the State of Texas, and is a 33-year member of the Society of Petroleum Engineers.